 Round 3 – back to the original shop, but I went in every day to work on the car while also putting my Boss back together.
 Got all the plumbing and wiring laid out, but it became more and more obvious that I was never going to get the car to the level I wanted it, and I was spending way more time with cars than home with my wife, which wasn’t sitting well.

-Stage 4 – after my wife and I toured around checking out various “high end” shops, the car was moved to Horsepower Northwest in Bremerton – most places had long wait lists and/or were far away, but HPNW fit the bill by being close enough to be involved and the owner was crazy about the build ideas we came up with – plus they specialize in Mopars, so it was a perfect fit.
+Round 4 – after my wife and I toured around checking out various “high end” shops, the car was moved to Horsepower Northwest in Bremerton – most places had long wait lists and/or were far away, but HPNW fit the bill by being close enough to be involved and the owner was crazy about the build ideas we came up with – plus they specialize in Mopars, so it was a perfect fit.
 Work during this phase of the build will be covered under the Phase 2 tab.

 ‘68 Charger – The White Hellephant